This is an extended version of an article that originally appeared in the FT.com. You can read the abridged version here.

 - Research mistakes other brands have made and learn from them.

 Building engagement on social media should be a fun process; one that requires thought of what would most benefit your customers, time to plan, to create and the appropriate resources to implement effectively.

-Customers are increasingly discerning about whom they allow to be part of their personal brand; brands have to be authentic to earn this place.
-Say firstname.lastname@example.org today to know how can your brand improve in social media.
+Customers are increasingly discerning about whom they allow to be a part of their personal brand; brands have to be authentic to earn this place.
+Say firstname.lastname@example.org today to know how your brand can improve in social media.